-Paths specified must be in depots of type 'stream' or 'local'.
+Paths specified must be in depots of type 'stream' or 'local', or the singular Extensionsd depot.

 -w <Wait>

 Specify the '-w' option, where <Wait> is a positive integer indicating the number of seconds to sleep between individual calls to 'p4 verify' commands.
 For example, specifying '-w 300' results in a delay of 5 minutes between verify commands.